Join the cohort with educators across northeastern Pennsylvania!

 To provide a meaningful experience to the educators, businesses are asked to:

-- Businesses are encouraged to involve educators to all major areas of their business operations
+- Businesses are encouraged to involve educators in all major areas of their business operations.

 Next steps: If you are a business interested in applying to be a business host, please submit this form by clicking here.

-If you are an interested in becoming a program participant or business host and would like to learn more about this program, contact Emily Pettinato, workforce development specialist at epettinato@scrantonchamber.com or (570) 342-7711, Ext 138.
+If you are interested in becoming a program participant or business host and would like to learn more about this program, contact Emily Pettinato, workforce development specialist, at epettinato@scrantonchamber.com or (570) 342-7711, Ext 138.